 This post may contain affiliate links.
 Read my disclosure policy.

-- Brown sugar – I used dark brown sugar.
+- Brown sugar.
+You can use light or dark brown sugar.

-- Peanut butter – I use creamy peanut butter.
+- Peanut butter.
+I prefer creamy peanut butter, but crunchy will work.
 You can use natural peanut butter, but if it is the kind that just has peanut and salt, the cookies will be a bit more crumbly.

-- Chocolate chips – I love to make these as triple chocolate chip peanut butter cookies, with a combination of white, milk, and semi-sweet chocolate chips.
+- Chocolate chips.
+The best way to make these is as triple chocolate chip peanut butter cookies, with a combination of white, milk, and semi-sweet chocolate chips.
 But you can use just one type of chocolate chips or a mixture of as many as you like.

 - Bake at 350°F for 12-14 minutes.